 During my morning visit, breakfast is in full swing.
 As I generally prefer to enjoy a lighter meal before morning flights, I’m delighted to find a fruit juicer – just like in the Qantas Domestic Business Lounges!
 Options include watermelon, apple, pineapple, carrot and celery.
 It’s a hit with lots of passengers.

-Also, don’t miss the Fiji Bean cart (shown in the background of the fifth photo) which comes stocked with sweet delights.
+Also, don’t miss the Fiji Bean cart (in the background of the fifth photo above), which is stocked with sweet delights.

 Lounge amenities

 The bathrooms are clean and modern.
-I like the touch of Pure Fiji amenities, as it’s a brand that’s very popular with travellers visiting the nation.
-There was previously a pay-to-visit spa area before COVID struck, but there’s no mention of this space anymore.
+I like the touch of Pure Fiji amenities, as it’s a very popular brand with travellers visiting the nation.
+Each bathroom has one shower room, which needs to be reserved at the bar.
+If people are ahead of you, you’ll be issued a buzzer.

 Finally, if you’ve decided to bring your kids to Fiji, you can keep them entertained in the Lailai Land play area.
 It’s filled with toys and a TV showing movies.